Khan/wonder-blocks/packages/wonder-blocks-form/components/radio.md

 </View>
 ```

-Radio buttons aren't really meant to be used alone.
-See the Choice component
+Radio buttons aren't really meant to be used alone, but you may use this radio
+button component if it makes sense.
+See the ChoiceField component for a
-for a potential example of a solo radio button.
+potential example of a solo radio button with a label.